17 Ancient Metagenomic Pipelines

 • Turns on SNP table and FASTA consensus sequence generation with MultiVCFAnalyzer (see pre-requisites above)

 • By providing --write_allele_frequencies, the SNP table will also provide the percentage of reads at that position supporting the call.
-This can help you evaluate the level of cross-mapping from related (e.g. contaminating environmental) species and may question the reliablity of any resulting downstream analyses.
+This can help we evaluate the level of cross-mapping from related (e.g. contaminating environmental) species and may question the reliability of any resulting downstream analyses.

 • --metagenomic_complexity_filtering